Older Adults: Preventing Falls

 blood pressure can make you feel dizzy.
 Talk with your healthcare provider if you

 notice a balance problem while taking a medicine.
-He or she may be able to prescribe
+They may be able to prescribe a

 Vertigo.
 This creates the feeling that you or the things around you are spinning.

 Benign paroxysmal positional vertigo.
 This is a condition that makes you have a brief, intense feeling of vertigo when